textpattern/textpattern.github.io/brand/index.md

 ## Project-wide resources

 These baseline resources are used across all Textpattern platforms and project initiatives.
-Thus must be followed in all cases.
+Please make use of them and [suggest how they can better](https://github.com/textpattern/textpattern.github.io/issues).

 ### Editorial style

-* [Editorial style guide](/brand/editorial-style-guide): Baseline guidelines for all written content.
+* [Editorial style guide](/brand/editorial-style-guide) (for all Textpattern project content)

 ### Visual identity and style